 Last week, I returned to France after a hectic month or so of work travel that brought me to Haiti, Rwanda, and Nigeria.
 I truly had a blast with my team and our projects in each of the countries, but what I’d like to talk about here is my experience taking the antimalarial drug Malarone.
-Because these countries are prone to malaria and mosquitoes love me, I was advised by my doctor to take malaria tablets, so I did.
-But I didn’t have the best time with the drug and experienced several side effects of Malarone.
+Because these countries are prone to malaria and mosquitoes love me, I was advised by my doctor to take malaria pills, so I did.
+But I didn’t have the best time with the drug and experienced several Malarone side effects.

-Note: I am not a medical professional and am sharing my personal experience.
-Nothing written her should be substituted for medical advice.
+Note: I am not a medical professional and am sharing my personal experience with Malarone side effects.
+Nothing written here about my malaria pill experience should be substituted for medical advice.

 I’m guessing the majority of you reading this are new to my blog and are finding this post via Google (hey you!!!) because you’re considering taking Malarone or another malaria pill for an upcoming trip.
 I’ll try to be as detailed as possible in case reading about my experience helps prepare you for yours.
 My regular readers may not be so interested in this post, but I think it’s important for me to share specifics of what I experienced because I would have appreciated this sort of info before my trips.

-I didn’t find a ton of first-hand information when I googled whether or not malaria pills were safe and people’s side effects.
+I didn’t find a ton of first-hand information when I googled whether or not malaria pills were safe and people’s Malarone side effects.
 That’s probably because most people tolerate the drugs just fine and I’m in the minority.
-So let’s get into it.
+But people do have side effects when taking Malarone so let me tell you what happened when I took these popular malaria pills.

 What’s malaria and what antimalarial drugs help prevent it?